A Theology of Community Organizing

 This book places community organizing within debates about the role of religion in the public sphere and the rise of public theology in recent years.
 The book explores the history, methodology, and achievements of community organizing, engaging in a series of conversations with key community organizers in the US and Britain.
 This volume breaks new ground by beginning to articulate a cross-cultural and inter-faith ‘Theology for Community Organizing’ that arises from fresh readings of Liberation Theology.

-Introduction Part I: Telling the Story 1.
+Introduction.
+Part I: ‘Experience’ 1.
 What is Community Organizing?
-2. Reweaving the Fabric of Society: Community Organizing in Britain 3.
-Can I get a Witness?
-Part II: Making Connections 4.
-Part of a ‘New Politics’ 5.
-Enrichment and Challenge – Lessons from Social Theory Part III: A Theology for Community Organizing 6.
-Boundary Hopping 7.
-Becoming Yeast in the City Conclusion
+2. Reweaving the Fabric of Society: Community Organizing in Britain Part II: ‘Analysis’ 3.
+Part of a ‘New Politics’ 4.
+Enrichment and Challenge: Lessons from Social Theory Part III: ‘Reflection’ 5.
+Finding the Faith to Organize 6.
+A Theology of Community Organizing: Becoming Yeast in the City Part IV: ‘Response’ Conclusion